0xflux/Hells-Hollow/readme.md

 Hell's Hollow is a Windows 11 compatible rootkit technique that is equivalent to a modern (PatchGuard and HyperGuard) resistant technique to effectively perform SSDT Hooking (System Service Dispatch Table) - bypassing all previous defence mechanisms put in the kernel.

-This technique works by abusing an undocumented Alternate Syscall handler mechanism in the kernel, within which we are able to climb the stack and alter the KTRAP_FRAME, allowing us to effectively hook the SSDT in Windows 11.
+This technique works by abusing an undocumented Alternate Syscall handler mechanism in the kernel, within which we are able to directly alter the KTRAP_FRAME, allowing us to effectively hook the SSDT in Windows 11.
 We are able to decide to either let the OS continue to dispatch the system call (and giving us the ability to alter the arguments passed to it), or to alter it on behalf of the dispatcher, and return straight back to userland - so the calling application thinks the system call was dispatched normally.